prathamesh610/starwars-be/README.md

 ### Design

-The application is designed around the principles of Domain-Driven Design (DDD).
-The core business logic is encapsulated within various services, each corresponding to a specific business domain.

 The application follows the MVC (Model-View-Controller) design pattern.
 The `Controller` layer handles HTTP requests and responses, the `Service` layer contains business logic, and the `Repository` layer interacts with the database.

 ### Implementation

 The application is implemented in Java, using the Spring Boot framework.
-Spring Boot provides a range of starter projects that include the dependencies and auto-configuration necessary for quick and easy setup.

-The application uses Gradle as a build tool, which helps to automate the building, testing, publishing, deployment processes of the application.

 The application is containerized using Docker, which ensures that it runs the same way in every environment.

-The application uses Amazon Corretto 17 as the Java runtime, which provides long-term support and performance improvements.
+The application flow diagram can be found at flow diagram.png at root of this directory

 ### Testing